-Acknowledgements There are so many people who have helped me and this has affirmed my faith that we are incredibly generous and kind as a specialty.
-I especially thank Lesley Bacon for being my mentor and closest supporter at the blackest moments; Jane Burch, Bernadette Butler, John Carr, Alyson Elliman, Charlie Fleming, Russell MacDonald, Samuel Marcus, Louise Massey, Kate McCarthy, Sue Mitchell and all at Greenwich Public Health for helping me to achieve my competencies; Kate Guthrie who pulled me through the final furlong; and the three people who helped me to cope (and who coped with me!), my husband, Aisling Baird and Fiona Dickson.
+Acknowledgements There are so many people who have helped me and it has affirmed my faith that we are incredibly generous and kind as a specialty.
+I especially thank Lesley Bacon for being my mentor and closest supporter at the blackest moments; Jane Burch, Bernadette Butler, John Carr, Alyson Elliman, Charlie Fleming, Russell MacDonald, Samuel Marcus, Louise Massey, Kate McCarthy, Sue Mitchell and all at Greenwich Public Health for helping me to achieve my competencies; Kate Guthrie who pulled me through the final furlong, and my husband, Aisling Baird and Fiona Dickson for helping me to cope (and coping with me!).